gwu-montreal/legacy-zine-site/content/articles/07-organizing-your-work.md

+---
-## Strategy Guide: How to Start Organizing your Workplace
+title: "Strategy Guide: How to Start Organizing your Workplace"
+---
 Interested in organizing with your coworkers, but don't know where to start?
 Here are six simple steps to get you on your way to forming a union! **Make sure to keep discussions about the possibility of unionizing away from the ears of